MrBananaPants/StarTracker/README.md

 # Notice

+The app is still under development and not complete.
-This is my first app I've ever programmed.
+It's also my first app I've ever programmed so it's far from perfect.